tenderle/ptable/README.md

 #### Version 0.1.9

--   Some updates of the dashboard (e.g. now diretly opens in webbrowser, download buttons)
+-   Some updates of the dashboard (e.g. now directly opens in web browser, download buttons)

 #### Version 0.1.8